inab/InSoLiTo/InSoLiTo_Webpack/DB/Install.md

 # Install libraries for creating the database

-This program is written for Python 3.5 or later.
-It depends on standard libreries, plus the ones declared in [requirements.txt](requirements.txt).
+For storing the information in the database, Python 3.5 or later is needed.
+The script used depends on standard libreries, plus the ones declared in [requirements.txt](requirements.txt).

 * In order to install the dependencies you need `pip` and `venv` Python modules.
 	- `pip` is available in many Linux distributions (Ubuntu package `python-pip`, CentOS EPEL package `python-pip`), and also as [pip](https://pip.pypa.io/en/stable/) Python package.